yshavit/effesvm_j/notes/bytecode.md

 Pops and discards the topmost element of the stack.

+### copy

+Peeks the top value and pushes it onto the stack; that is, if the stack ended witih [a] before, it'll end in [a, a] after this operation.

 ### pvar _N_ -> varValue

 Gets local variable N, and pushes it to the stack.
 The variable itself is unaffected.
 This errors if the variable has not been set, or if N is out of range.